jmillpps/reality/README.md

 \]
 where \( J_{ij} \) defines the interaction strength.

 Mass, then, emerges as a direct **measure of how much energy is required to alter an interaction network**.
+Consider pushing a boat through water—its resistance depends entirely upon how the surrounding water flows and rearranges itself around the boat.
+Mass similarly measures how deeply a partice network must rearrange itself to accommodate change.

 - More resistant networks exhibit greater **mass**.
 - Less resistant networks exhibit smaller **mass**.